pcrane70/kinetic-java-tools/README.md

 ```

 ###Run performance tests
-Run performance tests again devices specified in the driveListInputFile.
+Run performance tests against devices specified in the driveListInputFile.
 This command is used to run simple performance tests (with YCSB) on the devices specified in driveListInputFile.
+The output file is named workloadkinetic

+The required input for the script includes the following:
+  * in ~ Used to specify path of the input file that contains the list of IP addresses for the commmand, i.e. drives.txt.
 ```
 ktool.sh -perf <-in <driveListInputFile>>